 ‘Life isn’t about waiting for the storm to pass it’s Learning to Dance in the Rain.’

-I am a fully qualified Chartered Physiotherapist who has specialised in working with people who have persistent pain as well as those with neurological conditions.
-I am also a qualified life coach, Neuro-linguistic Programming Practitioner and meditation teacher.
-I also integrate yoga, Acceptance & Commitment Therapy and Compassion Focused Therapy into physiotherapy and health & wellbeing coaching.
+The living well despite pain workshops have been developed to help people suffering with ongoing pain.
+I developed these workshops from years of clinic experience combined with personal experience of living with pain.
+I am a fully qualified Chartered Physiotherapist, running Unity Physiotherapy & Coaching, who has specialised in working with people who have persistent pain as well as those with neurological conditions.
+I am also a qualified Life Coach, Neuro-linguistic Programming Practitioner (NLP) and Meditation Teacher.
+I integrate yoga, NLP, meditation, Acceptance & Commitment Therapy and Compassion Focused Therapy into physiotherapy and health & wellbeing coaching.

-The programme has been based on a variety of aspects from clinical and personal experience as well as the current evidence.
-The programme will empower you to live well despite pain being present, whilst pain changes in the background.
-Persistent pain involves many things, especially the body, brain, immune system, previous experiences and beliefs.
+The Dancing through life despite pain programme has been based on a variety of aspects from clinical and personal experience, as well as the current evidence.
+The living well programme will empower you to live well despite pain being present, whilst pain changes in the background.
+Persistent pain involves many things, especially the body, brain, immune system, environment, previous experiences and beliefs.
 This is why an approach that is encompassing all aspects of being human is needed to help.

 Is it time for you to see how pain can be moved out of the driver seat into the back seat or even the boot?
 Would you like to learn how to do the things that are important to you and live well despite the pain being present?
 If so this programme can help you.